sp-soul/sp-soul.github.io/_posts/2020-06-23-good-ways-to-manage-a-remote-team-in-lockdown.md

 ---
 layout: post
 class: blog-entry
 title: "Good ways to manage a remote team in lockdown"
+excerpt: "We’re experiencing remote working that we didn’t ask for.
+That changes a teams mindset, and as managers we need to work hard to help."
 date:   2020-06-23
 readingtime: ~11 minutes
 permalink: /blog/:title